elastic/integrations/packages/netskope/docs/README.md

 ## Setup steps

-1. Enable the integration with the TCP input in Kibana.
+1. Configure this integration with the TCP input in Kibana.
 2. For all Netskope Cloud Exchange configurations refer to the [_Log Shipper_](https://docs.netskope.com/en/log-shipper.html).
 3. In Netskope Cloud Exchange please enable Log Shipper, add your Netskope Tenant.
 4. Configure input connectors: